Before you begin

 Procedure

-Go to your Talend Studio installation directory.
+1. Go to the Talend Studio installation directory.

 The Talend Studio installation directory contains binaries for several platforms including Windows, Linux, and MacOS.